Best Dirt Jump Bikes

 Cheaper brakes perform worse and are less durable.
 Doesn’t hold value as a used dirt jumper.

-The Labomba Pro is the perfect mid-level dirt jump bike and delivers much of the same performance without the hefty price tag.
+The Pro Series 29 is the perfect large-wheel entry-level dirt jump bike and delivers much of the same performance without the hefty price tag.

 - NS AL6061-T6 Aluminum frame

-Kenda Small Block 8 26×2.1″ tires are common among dirt jump bikes, and the Zircus is no different.
-They sit on a Jalco DBX 26” wheelset that easily handles the dirt track’s demands.
+Kenda Small Block 8 24×2.1″ tires are common among dirt jump bikes, and the Zircus is no different.
+They sit on an NS JR 24” wheelset that easily handles the dirt track’s demands.

-A high-quality T6-6061 Aluminum frame is available in two colors, black and purple.
-A fast and responsive ride feel.
+A high-quality T6-6061 Aluminum frame and fast and responsive ride feel.

 Well-priced aluminum-frame dirt jumper with excellent ride quality; the Zircus doesn’t leave anything to be desired.